-Freshman Seminar (FRSE 101) will examine the knowledge and skills necessary to succeed in college within the context of a selected academic theme.
-Students will complete readings and activities and group projects.
-Students will explore the influence of culture within community and society.
+First Year Seminar (FRSE 101) will be designed around an academic theme within which freshmen will examine the knowledge and skills necessary to succeed in college.
+The course will be built around a rotating set of possible themes which will explore the influence of culture within community and society.
+Students will complete readings and activities and group projects designed to help them master the material while developing effective academic skills.

 Students will develop competencies in critical thinking, reading, and writing, study skills, and orientation to the college.
-Students will This is a freshman seminar and course sections will be limited to 25 students in order to facilitate writing, provide individualized attention to each student, and build a community of learners.
-The course will be built around a rotating set of possible themes, so that college skills can be taught in the context of an academic subject.
-To facilitate building a community of Freshmen, all sections in a given semester will have the same theme.
+First Year seminar course sections will be limited to 25 students in order to facilitate writing, provide individualized attention to each student, and build a community of learners.
+To further facilitate building a community of Freshmen, all sections in a given semester will have the same theme.
+Due to the seminar's broad learning objectives and its thematic approach, the First Year Seminar is substantially different from Student Development 110: Developing Success in College.

-FRSE 101 must be completed by all students entering York College with less than 30 credits.
+FRSE 101 must be completed by all students entering York College with fewer than 30 credits.

 - 1. Apply study and library research skills appropriate for various college-level assignments - 2.
 Identify college resources and procedures in order to build connections between the student and the college. - 3.
 Demonstrate effective written and oral communication skills. - 4.
-Demonstrate interpersonal skills and the ability to work in small groups - 5.
-Explain the nature of culture and its influence on attitudes and behaviors
+Demonstrate interpersonal skills and the ability to work in small groups. - 5.
+Explore the nature of culture and its influence on attitudes, communication, and behaviors. - 6.
+Demonstrate mastery of the interdisciplinary content of the course theme.